-See Figure 2-14.
-The information displayed on the maintenance screens can be used to identify, diagnose and troubleshoot unit shutdown conditions and poor unit performance..
+See Figure 2-23.
+The information displayed on the maintenance screens can be used to identify, diagnose, and troubleshoot unit shutdown conditions and poor unit performance.

-Figure 2-14.
+Figure 2-23.
 Maintenance Screens

 lcon Description

 Home screen

-Δ Alarms screen
+$\land$ Alarms screen

-ł Maintenance screen
+1o Maintenance screen

+lcon Description

 8 Event log screen

 i About screen

-To enter the navigation menu, use the following procedure:
+Proceed as follows to enter the navigation menu:

-- 1. Press both the $\uparrow$ and $\downarrow$ buttons simultaneously. - To select the required icon, press the ↑ button to cycle right and the ↓ button to cycle left until the desired operator screen section is reached. - Once the desired icon is at the top, press the Select (✓) button to enter that operator screen section.
+- 1. Press both the $\uparrow$ and $\downarrow$ buttons simultaneously. - To select the required icon, press the ↑ button to cycle right and the ↓ button to cycle left until the desired operator screen section is reached. - 3.
+Press the Select (✓) button to enter the desired operator screen section.